 Where an investigation by the police or children’s social care services is unnecessary, or the strategy discussion or initial valuation decides that is the case, the LADO should discuss the next steps with the case manager.
 In those circumstances, the options open to the setting depend on the nature and circumstances of the allegation and the evidence and information available.
 This will range from taking no further action to dismissal or a decision not to use the person’s services in future.
 Suspension should not be the default position: an individual should be suspended only if there is no reasonable alternative.
 In some cases, further enquiries will be needed to enable a decision about how to proceed.
 If so, the LADO should discuss with the case manager how and by whom the investigation will be undertaken.

+If the allegation is about the named case manager then the following person will act as the case manager and follow the procedure as set out above.

+Alternative case manager………………………………………………

 Contact Details:

 NSPCC – 0808 800 5000 (NB: also runs a Whistleblowing helpline on behalf of the Government on the same telephone number)